ivo-skyway/my-redis/README.md

 ```

 ## Note:

-Commands are case-insensitive - i.e. get and GET will work the same way,
-keys and values are case-sensitive.
+my-redis commands are case-insensitive - i.e. get and GET will work in the same way, while keys and values are case-sensitive.